YashK07/ML-DL/README.md

 Machine Learning Practical Applications!
 This repository includes
-1. Building Artificial Neural Networks to predict prices, identify images etc.
+1. Building Artificial Neural Network model to predict prices.
+2. Building Convolutional Neural Networks model to identify images.
-2. Using Facebook open source library - Facebook Prophet to predict the future prices.This has also been used to predict day wise COVID confirmed patients in India!
+3. Using Facebook open source library - Facebook Prophet to predict the future prices.This has also been used to predict day wise COVID confirmed patients in India!
-3. Building LE-NET to identify traffic signals.
+4. Building LE-NET to identify traffic signals.
-4. Natural Language Processing - Building spam filter and a Review classifier.
+5. Natural Language Processing - Building spam filter, a Review classifier, sentiment detector.
-5. Building a user based collabrative movie filter Recommendation system!
+6. Building a user based collabrative movie filter Recommendation system!